andycroll/andycroll.com/_posts/2022/2022-01-24-enqueue-jobs-quickly-with-sidekiq-bulk.md

 This can also have the benefit of minimising the amount of memory used.
 By `pluck`ing `id`s, or using the `ids` method as shown, rather than looping over arrays of Active Record models, you are using less complex Ruby objects and thus less memory.

-The author of Sidekiq [recommends a limit of 1,000 jobs](https://github.com/mperham/sidekiq/wiki/Bulk-Queueing) per bulk enqueue, that's the default in the `perform_bulk` method.
+The author of Sidekiq [recommends a limit of 1,000 jobs](https://github.com/mperham/sidekiq/wiki/Bulk-Queueing) per bulk enqueue and that's the default in the `perform_bulk` method.
 Even then you are saving the time of 999 round trips to Redis.

 ## Why not?